LourencoMelo/TalentMatchAI-Public/README.md

 ## Description

 TalentMatchAI is an application that uses AI to process resumes in PDF format and match candidates with job vacancies.
 You can edit and delete candidates, and additionally compare their results using a radar chart.
+The focus of this project wasn't to invest a lot of time on the frontend.
+Just a clean and simple design.
+This could be improved in the future.

 ## Features